 - 1. What is the maximum length for a single vehicle?
 What is the maximum length for a combination truck and single trailer? - 2.
 What is the maximum vehicle width allowed without a permit? - 3.
 What is the maximum weight for a single-unit vehicle supported by three axles?
 What is the maximum weight for a combination of vehicles? - 4.
 What is the maximum vehicle height allowed without a permit? - 5.
 Who should you contact for an overweight/oversize vehicle permit? - 6.
-When are you required to carry chains? - 7.
-What are the maximum speed limits for trucks? - 8.
-What is the slow vehicle rule? - 9.
-What should you do if traveling in convoy with other vehicles? - 10.
+Who is responsible for load securement?
+What does load securement entail? - 7.
+When are you required to carry chains? - 8.
+What are the maximum speed limits for trucks? - 9.
+What is the slow vehicle rule? - 10.
 How many hours may you legally drive? - 11.
 How many hours may you legally be on duty?